Skip to content

 Central Kyoto

 Nijo Castle, Nishiki Market, modern shopping, and transportation hub.
-More urban, less picturesque, but practical for accommodation.
+More urban, less photogenic, but practical for accommodation.

 Fushimi